 It’s Impossible Not To Love The Most Eccentric Town In Northern California

-You might think artist communities something to scoff at, but as anyone living on the north coast near Humboldt or Mendocino counties knows, the quirky little hippy towns of Northern California are definitely one of the more… interesting places in the state.
-There’s a ton of fun artists communities throughout Northern California, but we get a kick out of the eccentric community of Garberville.
-Read on to learn why.
+You might think artist communities are something to scoff at, but as anyone living on the north coast near Humboldt or Mendocino counties knows, the quirky small towns in Northern California are definitely some of the more… interesting places in the state.
+There are a ton of fun artist communities throughout Northern California, but we get a kick out of all of the eccentric things to do in Garberville, California.

-What do you think of Garberville and all its quirky charm?
+What do you think of Garberville, California, and all its quirky charm?
 Be sure to let us know!